Do I need a referral from my Primary Care Physician (PCP) to see a psychologist?

 Not typically, however each insurance plan is different, and we will work with you to check with your specific plan.

 First appointments are scheduled by our office staff.
 You may call our main number at (401) 785-0040.
 Our office staff will ask you for basic demographic and insurance information.
 You will be connected with the appropriate clinician and your first meeting will be scheduled.
 The intake manager will also check your insurance benefits to find out if you have a co-pay or a deductible.

 How far in advance do I need to book an appointment?

-All new referrals are guaranteed an appointment with a clinician within five days.
-The quickest way to make an appointment is by calling our office between 8:30 AM and 4:30 PM, Monday to Friday or leave a message on our confidential voicemail and our staff will return your call as soon as possible.
+Generally, new clients are offered an appointment within 5 days.
+The quickest way to make an appointment is by calling our office between 9:30 AM and 6:30 PM, Monday to Friday or Saturday 9:00 AM - 1:00 PM.
+Or please leave a message on our confidential voicemail and our staff will return your call as soon as possible.

 How much time is allotted for each appointment?